mosra/magnum-examples/src/viewer/README.md

 Usage
 -----

-Pass path to scene file as parameter:
+Pass path to an OpenGEX or COLLADA scene file as parameter:

-    ./viewer scene.ogex
+    ./magnum-viewer scene.ogex

 The application opens the file using `AnySceneImporter` which detects the file type, delegates the import to plugin dedicated for given format (such as